Virginia slip-and-fall accident attorneys

 One out of every five falls will cause a serious injury to the victim, such as a broken bone or head trauma (CDC).
 In Virginia, 25% of all seniors have reported having a serious fall every year, which is equal to the national average.
 The cost of these falls is staggering: about $50 billion is spent on medical care for non-fatal injuries, and $754 million is spent on fatal falls annually in the United States.

 If you have been injured in a fall because someone else wasn’t careful, you may be able to get compensated for your losses.
 At GibsonSingleton Virginia Injury Attorneys, we work hard to help our neighbors get back on their feet after suffering a serious injury.
 If you have been hurt in a slip-and-fall, you can talk to us for free and find out the best options for your situation.
-Call us, Virginia personal injury lawyers, at (804) 413-6777 or toll-free at (855) 781-6777.
+Call us, Virginia personal injury lawyers, at (804) 413-6777 or toll-free (855) 781-6777.

 Why are slip-and-falls dangerous?